-For travel, there are many online retailers you can receive cash back on, including hotel aggregators, hotels where you can book directly, airlines, online travel agents, car rental, travel insurance and more.
+For travel, there are many online retailers you can receive cashback on, including hotel aggregators, hotels where you can book directly, airlines, online travel agents, car rental, travel insurance and more.

-How to use your reward benefits
+How to use your rewards benefits

-Some gotchas to be aware of
+Some things to be aware of

 Be sure to read the store T&Cs on the Cashrewards website for actions that may invalidate cashback, including using unlisted promo codes and so on.
 At some retailers, certain items might not be eligible for cashback either.

 Many sites (Hotels.com for example) push you to use their mobile app as well, which often won’t earn you any cashback because when you load it you’re not clicking through Cashrewards.
 Again, check the individual Cashrewards partner terms for each partner if this is a concern.